PluginDx/docs/integrations/magento-2.md

 ]
 ```

 You can tail `system.log`, `exception.log`, or custom logs created by your extension.
+The `path` attribute supports [glob](http://php.net/manual/en/function.glob.php) patterns.
 Specify the `lines` attribute to tail a specific number of lines.
 By default, PluginDx will tail 100 lines.